mdn/browser-compat-data/docs/data-guidelines/css.md

 Such features should have the `description` field set to "`@keyframe` animatable and transitionable".

-The `description` also has an optional suffix: `when x`, where `x` is a particular condition under which the feature is animatable and/or transitionable.
-For example — "`@keyframe` animatable and transitionable when setting `inset` properties".
+The `description` also has an optional parenthetical suffix: `(x)`, where `x` is a particular condition under which the feature is animatable and/or transitionable.
+For example — "`@keyframe` animatable and transitionable (when setting `inset` properties)".

 This guideline was proposed in [#30417](https://github.com/mdn/browser-compat-data/pull/30417/).